dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/configuring-assets.md

 ---
-title: Configuring assets using the Dagster UI
+title: Configure assets using the Dagster UI
 sidebar_label: Configuring assets using the Dagster UI
 sidebar_position: 50
 ---